DevOps-Represent/devopsgirls-bootcamp-br/README.md

 # DevOpsGirls Bootcamp

-In this repository are the slides and content for DevOpsGirls Bootcamp modules held at REA Group Melbourne. http://rea.tech/
+In this repository are the slides and content for DevOpsGirls Bootcamp modules.

-## What you'll need:

-To participate in DevOpsGirls, you will need:

- - A working laptop (OSX or Windows)
- - If using Windows, an SSH client like [Putty.](http://www.chiark.greenend.org.uk/~sgtatham/putty/)

 ## Practicals

 DevOpsGirls Bootcamp is composed of three primary modules with an additional modules available for those looking to take on a bit more.

 1.)
 [What are EC2 instances?](https://github.com/DevOpsGirls/devopsgirls-bootcamp/blob/master/1-1-EC2.md)